Hadaward/transformice-adventures/README.md

 Both GreaseMonkey (FireFox) and TamperMoneky (Chrome) are now supported.
 The script used is compatible with both extensions and is available to anyone on the [extension](/../../tree/extension) branch

 ## patch.js
 This file is dynamically loaded by extensions and contains code that is injected into the game to make corrections.
-The steam version has its standalone modified to load this file.
+The steam version has its standalone modified to load this file using the same principle as the extensions.